offbyone/visidata/www/docs.md

     * How to edit cells
     * How to rename columns
 * [Grouping data and descriptive statistics](/howto/group)
-    * How to set statistical aggregators (monthly-revenue)
+    * How to set statistical aggregators
     * How to create a pivot table
     * How to create a frequency chart
     * How to calculate descriptive statistics